JoeYves/Employee-Data-Sql-Portfolio/Dataset Cleaning.md

-# EMPLOYEE DATA PORTFOLIO
+# EMPLOYEE-DATA-PORTFOLIO
 ![employee-data-Picture]()

 # PHASE 1: Data Cleaning

-## The following are all the process of cleaning our dataset using Sql queries.
+## The following are all the processes to clean the dataset using Sql queries.

 First, saved the original copy of data as 'data_cleaning1.csv'